cgmbauer/nlw-ecoleta/README.md

 - Search Page: Where the user can search for registered collect points using the city as an argument;

--Search Results: Where user can see the collect points registered;
+- Search Results: Where user can see the collect points registered;

 - Create-Point Page: Where you can register a collect point, adding the entity name, address, items to be collected (cardboards, battery, oils, etc.).